 In 1865, Sabine Baring-Gould (1834-1924) argued that 'English folklore is singularly barren of werewolf stories, the reason being that wolves had been extirpated from England under the Anglo Saxon Kings, and therefore ceased to be objects of dread to the people'.
+4 The

-The Dictionary of English Folklore similarly informs us that 'there are no werewolf tales in English folklore, presumably because wolves have been extinct here for centuries'.
-These longstanding assumptions make the present day sightings of the English werewolf known as 'Old Stinker' all the more unusual.
-What is most pertinent about this latest folk panic is that 'Old Stinker' inhabits a landscape which is thought to have accommodated some of the last wolves in England.
-These sightings coincide with a phase of severe environmental damage.
-This has not taken the form of sudden catastrophe, but rather a slow grinding away of species.
-The result is a contemporary landscape constituted more actively by what is missing than by what is present, a spectred, rather than 'a scepter'd isle'.
+Dictionary of English Folklore similarly informs us that 'there are no werewolf tales in English folklore, presumably because wolves have been extinct here for centuries'.
+These longstanding assumptions make the present-day sightings of the English werewolf known as 'Old Stinker' all the more unusual and prescient.
+What is most pertinent about this latest folk panic is that 'Old Stinker' is thought to inhabit a landscape which accommodated some of the last wolves in England.

-The Victorian novelist Emily Gerard (1849-1905) explained the Romanian belief in the werewolf by associating it with a continuing fear of the wolf: 'it is safe to prophesy that as long as the flesh-and-blood wolf continues to haunt the Transylvanian forests, so long will his spectre brother survive in the minds of the people'.
-The emergence of an English werewolf ('Old Stinker') in Hull in the present day has reopened debates about the spectre werewolf's relationship to the 'flesh-and-blood' wolf.
-In this article, I depart from the earlier opinions of Emily Gerard, Sabine Baring-Gould, and others, who explained the disappearance of the werewolf in folklore as following the extinction of the wolf.
-I argue instead that British literature is distinctive in representing a history of werewolf sightings in places in Britain where there were once wolves.
-I draw on the idea of absence, manifestations of the English eerie, and the turbulence of England in the era of late capitalism to illuminate my analysis of the representation of contemporary werewolf sightings.
+The Victorian novelist Emily Gerard (1849-1905) explained the Romanian belief in the werewolf by equating it with a continuing fear of the wolf: 'it is safe to prophesy that as long as the flesh-and-blood wolf continues to haunt the Transylvanian forests, so long will his spectre brother survive in the minds of the people'.
+The emergence of the English werewolf ('Old Stinker') in Hull in the present has challenged these assumptions about the spectre werewolf's relationship to the 'flesh-and-blood wolf', as I will show.
+First, it is necessary to look briefly at the history of the wolf in relation to the werewolf.

-In literature, accounts of werewolfism or lycanthropy can be traced back to the epic of Gilgamesh in approximately 2000 BC, whereas early fables warning of the wolf are exemplified by Aesop's 'The Boy Who Cried Wolf' in 620-520 BC.
-Virgil's Eclogues are thought to be the first account of voluntary werewolfism (around 42-39 BC).4 1589, the year that saw the rise of werewolf trials in France, appears to have been the werewolf's annus mirabilis.5 Jean Grenier, the 'Werewolf of Chalons', and the Gandillon family, all of whom were executed as werewolves at this time, were murderers who had a taste for human flesh.
-The story of Grenier, a werewolf boy who supposedly fell upon and devoured several children, is recounted in Sabine Baring-Gould's book on Werewolves (1865).6 The boy claimed to be under the control of the 'Lord of the Forest' and was said to have appeared to his victims in wolf form.7
+In literature, Ishtar transformed her former lover, a shepherd, into a wolf in the Akkadian epic Gilgamesh (c.
+2000 BC).
+Wolf fables begin with Aesop's 'The Boy Who Cried Wolf' in 620-520 BC.
+Examples of the werewolf in antiquity through to the Renaissance have been well documented by Leslie A. Sconduto (2008).
+1589, the year that saw the rise of werewolf trials appears to have been the werewolf's annus mirabilis.
+Peter Stubb was executed as a werewolf in Cologne in Germany in that year.
+Werewolf trials in France include those of Roulet (1598), the 'Werewolf of Châlons' (1598) and the Gandillon family Jean Grenier, (1603).
+All of those put to death for being werewolves at this time were murderers with a taste for human flesh.
+Sabine Baring-Gould tells the story of Grenier, a werewolf boy who supposedly fell on and devoured several children.
+The boy was said to have appeared to his victims in wolf form.

-Sorcery is the key to understanding such happenings, according to Baring-Gould's explanation of werewolfism.
-Such notions endured into the early twentieth century.
+Belief in sorcery is the key to understanding such accounts, according to Baring-

+Gould.
+His explanation of werewolfism endured into the early twentieth century.
 Montagu Summers (1880-1948) posited a shared history of witches and werewolves, shown through his use of demonologies in The Werewolf in Lore and Legend (1933).
 We are reminded that James I's Daemonologie (1597), used widely in witchcraft trials, acknowledges the existence of 'Men-Woolfes'.
 British witchcraft trials focussed on the witch's metamorphosis into hare or cat, paralleling the preoccupation with shapeshifting in European werewolf trials.
 Summers perpetuates this association between witches and werewolves in the twentieth century by documenting the historical sources and the authorities on shapeshifting witches in England, Wales, Scotland, and Ireland and by appending material on 'witch ointments' to his study of the werewolf.